TAPE-Lab/CyGNAL/README.md

 The work here is actively being developed by Ferran Cardoso ([@FerranC96](https://github.com/FerranC96)) and Dr. Xiao Qin ([@qinxiao1990](https://github.com/qinxiao1990)).
 Based also on original work by Pelagia Kyriakidou.

+We acknowledge the work of all third-parties whose packages are used in CyGNAL.

+## About the group

+Repository of the [Cell Communication Lab](http://tape-lab.com/) at UCL's Cancer Institute.
+The Cell Communication Lab studies how oncogenic mutations communicate with stromal and immune cells in the colorectal cancer (CRC) tumour microenvironment (TME).
+By understanding how mutations regulate all cell types within a tumour, we aim to uncover novel approaches to treat cancer.